reincubate/ricloud/README.md

 requested_data = BackupClient.DATA_SMS | BackupClient.DATA_PHOTOS
 ```

-If no selection is made, the API will return all the data available from all the apps.
+If no selection is made, the API will return all available data available.
 The following is an example of how to select which data to retrieve.

 #### Device-specific iOS data